-How to leave a legacy to St Oswald's
+How to leave a gift in your Will to St Oswald's

 How do I leave a gift to St Oswald's in my Will?

 We advise that you use a solicitor to have your Will drafted or updated.
 We can help you through our Make a Will Month scheme or find your local solicitor.

 Choose the type of gift you would like to leave.

 You will need to decide what type of gift you would like to leave – a residuary or cash gift.

 A residuary gift...is a percentage of the money left after your specific gifts to others in your Will.
 This means that your loved ones are taken care of and there is no need to change your Will if circumstances change.
 There's no commitment to a fixed sum of money - so everyone can afford to leave a residuary gift!

 If your estate is worth more than £325,000, you can reduce the amount of inheritance tax you pay if you leave 10% or more of the net value to charity.

 A cash gift...is a fixed sum of money, for example £10,000.
 This is also known as a 'pecuniary gift'.

 A specific gift...is an item you leave to St Oswald’s, for example jewellery or artwork.